 St Leonard’s Parish Church is a busy, welcoming church.

 Young people are catered for in a flexible manner to fit evolving situations.
-JIGSAW (Jesus is Great, Super and Wonderful), the St Leonard’s Sunday School, meets during morning worship each Sunday during term time.
+St Leonard’s Parish Kids meets during morning worship each Sunday during term time.

 On a Sunday morning, we operate a crèche, a transport to church group, ‘Sheila’s Wheels’ transport for wheelchair users, a flower rota and a tea/coffee rota.
 A Fair Trade stall also runs weekly.
 There is an active branch of the Guild and social groups include a thriving Bowling Club, and an Under Fives Group, as well as a Thursday Afternoon Chat group for older members.